Councils of governments in California

-In California, councils of governments are voluntary organizations of local governments within a specific region.
-They are organized as joint powers authorities and funded by dues from their member governments.
+Councils of governments in California are voluntary organizations of local governments within a specific region.
+Unlike cities, counties, and other types of local governments in California, councils of governments are organized as joint powers authorities and funded by dues from their member governments.
 They play a number of official roles in state governmental processes such as developing regional housing need allocations (RHNAs).

-The state has 23 councils of governments:
+The state has 24 councils of governments: